HkopMD/Hardent-firefox-MAX/README.md

 # **Sources**

-I have trid to yous wiki mozilla(https://m.wiki.mozilla.org/Main_Page)
+I have trid to yous wiki mozilla so mutch a pusebul (https://m.wiki.mozilla.org/Main_Page)

 wiki mozilla are the only things i not have double checked